-PART 2 - THE DECISION SUMMARY

-2.1 PROJECT NAME, LOCATION, AND BRIEF DESCRIPTION
+PART 2 - THE DECISION SUMMARY 2.1 PROJECT NAME, LOCATION, AND BRIEF DESCRIPTION

-The Camp Butner FUDS is located 15 miles north of Durham, North Carolina, and encompasses approximately 40,384 acres in Granville, Person, and Durham Counties.
-The majority of MRS-04 lies within the former Range Complex 2 (RC2) and is now privately owned and is used for residential, training and recreational purposes.
-Most parcels are less than 10 acres in size with about 134 parcels larger than 50 acres.
+The Camp Butner FUDS is located 15 miles north of Durham, North Carolina, and encompasses approximately 40,384 acres in Granville, Person, and Durham counties.
+The majority of MRS-06 is within the former Range Complex 1 (RC1), with a smaller portion lying in the southeast section of RC2.
+All of MRS-06 is privately owned and is used for residential, commercial/industrial, agricultural, and recreational purposes.
+Most parcels of land are less than 10 acres in size with about 10 parcels larger than 50 acres.
 A large portion of the land is undeveloped and forested, with private residences located throughout the area.
-Timber harvesting is a common practice across this portion of the Butner area.
-Most of the area is in Granville County; the remaining portion is located within Durham and Person counties (HGL, 2016).
+Timber harvesting is a common practice across this portion of the Former Camp Butner.
+Most of the area is located in Granville County; the remaining portion is located within Durham and Person counties (HGL, 2016).

-Access to MRS-04 is unrestricted.
-Current land use is residential, commercial/industrial, agriculture, and recreation.
-Future land use, accessibility, and receptors associated with MRS-04 are not expected to change.
-Receptors would primarily be those associated with surface activities; however, some intrusive activities are anticipated (i.e., farming, residential activities, utility construction, commercial construction).
+Access to MRS-06 is unrestricted.
+Current land use is residential, commercial/industrial, agriculture, and recreational.
+Future land use, accessibility, and receptors associated with MRS-06 are not expected to change.
+Current and future receptors at the MRS include residents, occupational workers, recreational users, and visitors.
+Receptors would primarily be those associated with surface activities; however, some intrusive activities are anticipated (i.e., farming, residential activities, utility construction, and commercial construction).
 Intrusive actions are anticipated at the MRS to a maximum depth of 15 ft bgs.
-The RI concluded that MEC found in or around MRS-04 and the presence of MD in surface and subsurface soils confirm the potential for MEC presence to a depth of 40 inches bgs.
-Therefore, some level of remedial action is necessary to minimize the risk associated with exposure to MEC potentially present at MRS-04 (HGL, 2016).
+The Remedial Investigation (RI) concluded that MEC found in or around MRS-06 and the presence of MD in surface and subsurface soils confirm the potential for MEC presence to a depth of 40 inches bgs.
+Therefore, some level of remedial action is necessary to minimize the risk associated with exposure to MEC potentially present at MRS-06 (HGL, 2016).